 Limit Bob 1,10,0 To 320,100

 Remember that a Bob must be called up with the BOB command before LIMIT BOB is used, otherwise the limitation will have no effect.
-To restore a Bob's freedom to move around the whole screen, use the command without any coordinates, like this:
+To remove a Bob's visibility limit, use the command without any coordinates, like this:

 Limit Bob